 Chair, Te Hau Toka Group

-Senior Clinical Psychologist and Director of Allied Health – Mental Health, Intellectual Disability and Addictions Services
+Consultant Clinical Psychologist and Director of Allied Health – Mental Health, Intellectual Disability and Addictions Services

 Clinical Psychologist, Diploma of Clinical Psychology; Master of Arts